An empirical approach to demographic inference with genomic data: Introduction

 Inference with population genetic data usually works by specifying a \emph{population model} -- e.g., a randomly mating population of fixed size $N$ -- that determines a probability distribution on the population pedigree, and then assuming that mutation and recombination occurs independently within this \citep{ewens2004mpg}.
 This paper deals with the intermediate layer -- if we take the population pedigree, or even the ancestral recombination graph, as \emph{fixed}, then what can we learn about it?
 What \emph{are} the statistics of population genetics telling us about it?
 This is partly a matter of philosophy: should the population pedigree that has actually occurred be treated as an instantiation of a random process, with the goal of inferring parameters of that process?
 Or, is it better to treat the population pedigree as a nonrandom but complex and partially observed object that we wish to estimate summary statistics of?
 The former view may be most appropriate if we have one or several well-defined demographic models we believe are close to the truth, but the latter is useful for making robust inferences in the absence of any realistic demographic model, as well as for identifying whether we have power to distinguish such models.

-The approach of this paper is simple: Assuming that mutations occur independently of demography and recombination (and are hence neutral), these can be treated as an inhomogeneous Poisson process on the set of all ancestral genomes.
-Many population genetics statistics can be written as integrals of specific functions against this Poisson process.
+The approach of this paper is simple: Assuming that mutations occur independently of demography and recombination (and are hence neutral), these can be treated as a Poisson process on the set of all ancestral genomes, and most population genetics statistics can be written as integrals of specific functions against this Poisson process.
 By treating the ancestral recombination graph as fixed, the means and variances of these statistics can be found in terms of integrals of the same functions against the mutation rate, and can therefore be interpreted as descriptive statistics of the unknown, but real, ancestral recombination graph.
 Stochastic models of population genetics generally include demography, recombination, and mutation: this paper takes the outcomes of the first two as fixed, dealing only with the randomness of mutation.
-More information is obtainable by also treating recombination as random, but it is useful to begin with only mutation, especially as most commonly used population genetics statistics do not model recombination (e.g., the site frequency spectrum).
-The addition of recombination will be described in a companion paper.
+More information is obtainable by also treating recombination as random, but it is useful to begin with only mutation, especially as recombination itself is not directly observed, and many commonly used population genetics statistics do not model recombination (e.g., the site frequency spectrum).

 The remainder of this paper is structured as follows.
 After a review of some of the literature, two main results are presented in non-technical terms, given for their inherent interest as well as examples of the general method of calculation that is presented in the subsequent section.
-Next come proofs of the main results, and some more material, followed by some more discussion of the results and future work.
+Next come proofs of the main results, followed by some more discussion of the results and future work.